Roasted Brussel Sprouts with garlic are perfectly tender and flavorful, not mushy. Make this crispy brussel sprouts recipe for your family tonight.

 Then pour them into a strainer in the sink and rinse them with fresh lukewarm water.
 Now, you’re ready to cook.

-If you overcook your Brussel sprouts they will become soggy.
+If you overcook your garlic Brussel sprouts, they will become soggy.
 This is because overcooked cabbage and Brussel sprouts release sulfur which makes them mushy.

-But, it is better if you follow the recipe exactly and don’t overcook them.
+But, it is better if you follow the crispy roasted Brussel sprouts recipe exactly and don’t overcook them.

-If you do find that you’ve overcooked your sprouts, you can easily fix that with this recipe.
+If you do find that you’ve overcooked your sprouts, you can easily make them crispy again!
 Just drizzle them with a little bit of olive oil and make sure they are completely coated.

-Add a little bit of salt and pepper before you bake your crispy Brussel sprouts.
-And, roast them at 425°F until the outside is caramelized.
+Add a little bit of salt and pepper before you bake your roasted brussel sprouts with garlic.
+Cook them at 425°F until the outside is caramelized.

 This will give them a slightly crispy texture.

-Then, proceed with the recipe as it’s written.
+Then, proceed with the garlic roasted brussel sprouts recipe as it’s written.
 I really prefer the way they taste when I use fresh Brussel sprouts.

 Brussel sprouts are an acquired taste for many people.
 If you want to make them taste better, be sure that you season them while they cook.